flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 ### Build the OS image packages

-It's likely this won't *actually* build the packages but rather download pre-built packages from the Flatcar binary package cache.
+Beware, it's likely this won't *actually* build the packages but rather download pre-built packages from the Flatcar binary package cache (see below on how to force-rebuild a package that you modified).
 The package cache is updated on every release.

 ```shell